unpunnyfuns/tokens/docs/README.md

 # UPFT Documentation

-Comprehensive documentation for the Universal Platform for Tokens (UPFT) - a modern implementation of the Design Tokens Community Group specification with multi-dimensional token composition capabilities.
+Documentation for the Universal Platform for Tokens (UPFT) - an implementation of the Design Tokens Community Group specification with multi-dimensional token composition.

 ## Table of Contents